 This post contains amazon affiliate links which means that if you purchase something after clicking one of them, I will receive a small commission.

-This recipe is much lighter.
-It’s Roasted Bananas, not Caramelized Bananas.
+This recipe is Roasted Bananas, not Caramelized Bananas.
 I am utilizing natural sugars, just a bit of butter (regular or vegan) and heat to create a sweet, yet healthy, dessert.

-By the way, if you love cooking in the oven as much as I do, then PRE-ORDER MY COOKBOOK.
-It’s coming out on August 28, 2018 and it has 75 delicious recipes all cooked in the oven.
+By the way, if you love cooking in the oven as much as I do, then ORDER MY COOKBOOK.
+It has 75 delicious recipes all cooked in the oven.
 There’s even another version of caramelized oven-roasted bananas made with delicious maple syrup and coconut oil.

 Two ways to make Roasted Bananas

 - One way to make roasted bananas is to roast them for 20 minutes which would result in luxuriously soft and sweet dessert that you’d want to eat with a spoon while sipping Champagne.

 - The other way is to roast the fruit for about 55 minutes, which would make much chewer bananas with thicker leathery skin, since it’s almost like making dried fruit.